-Katherine L Peretick was appointed to the Michigan Public Service Commission on January 4, 2021, by Governor Gretchen Whitmer.
-Her term ends July 2, 2021.
+Katherine L Peretick was appointed to the Michigan Public Service Commission by Governor Gretchen Whitmer on January 4, 2021, and reappointed on July 3, 2021,.
+Her term ends July 2, 2027.

 Ms. Peretick is a member of the National Association of Regulatory Utility Commissioners (NARUC) and serves on NARUC's Committee on Electricity, and Subcommittee on Nuclear Issues-Waste Disposal.